DewniSubasinghe/AdvancedServerSideProgrammingCW1/README.md

 ### Overview

 The Country API Middleware is a secure Node.js service that interfaces with RestCountries.com, providing filtered country data with authentication and API key management.
+This follows MVC (Model View Controller) Architecture.

 ### Architecture Diagram